exustash/jk-pipeline-utils/doc/pennyworth.rst

 *   sets up github.com as a known host in $HOME/.ssh/knownhosts
 *   create an empty configfile in $HOME/.ssh/config necessary for fabric

-where $HOME is the the home dir of the user with which Jenkins connect to the slave (container)
+where $HOME is the the home dir of the user with which Jenkins connect to the worker (container)

 ### Parameters
   None.